The Church in the Wildwood: Popularity of the song

 Shortly into the new century, the Society For The Preservation of The Little Brown Church was founded, and by 1914, services were again held in the building.
 Shortly afterward, the small congregation experienced a revival that attracted new attention to it and to its song.

 Among those who found and loved the song at this time was the Weatherwax Quartet.
 This group of traveling singers traveled throughout Canada and the United States in the 1920s and '30s and used as their trademark song "The Church in the Wildwood."
 They would quite easily talk about the little church during their travels.

 As the song grew in popularity, coupled with the development of the U.S. Highway system in the mid-1920s, many visitors came to the newly reopened little church.
 Since then the church has become a popular tourist spot, and remains so today.
 It attracts thousands of visitors every year to see or be married in "the little brown church in the vale."

+The song was also popularized in an episode of The Andy Griffith Show titled Man in a Hurry from season 3.